scoinhawk/LOTTO/README.md

 Takes currently about 30sec - 1min to proccess data at max 83 pages.
 I need help reducing the time and making program more efficient.
+* I have not did the code for the Mega yet.